 Qualitative data is thus quite heterogeneous and can take various forms.
 The types of qualitative data most often encountered by the Dutch data steward survey respondents were interviews, video and audio recordings, transcripts, fieldnotes, focus groups, and observations (Verburg et al., 2023).

 Qualitative data often contains personal and/or sensitive information.
 Personal information is defined as any information relating to an identified or identifiable natural person.
 Sensitive information can either be sensitive personal information (e.g. sexual orientation, religious beliefs, health data), but other information such as for instance business strategy data or financial data can also be sensitive.
+As pointed out by Campbell and colleagues (2023) qualitative methods are often used especially to study groups which are marginalized, part of a minority or have experiences some kind of trauma.
+These types of data hence require extra care and data sharing may pose substantial risks for the participants who have contributed to the data is not sufficiently de-identified.

 The importance of making qualitative data reusable